bchan158/COMM-MkDocs-Project/docs/set-4-intro-github.md

 By end of this guide, you will be able to:

-- **Create Github account** – A platform to store, share, and track changes in your coding projects.
+- **Create GitHub account** – A platform to store, share, and track changes in your coding projects.
 - **Create and manage repositories** – Set up and organize your projects on GitHub.
 - **Clone repositories** – Copy a project from GitHub to your computer to work on it.
 - Commit changes – Save your work and note the changes you’ve made.